AviatrixSystems/Docs/HowTos/general_glossary.rst

 OCI (Oracle Cloud Infrastructure)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oracle’s CSP (Cloud Service Provider) offering.
-Oracle is behind AWS, `Azure <https://docs.aviatrix.com/HowTos/general_glossary.html#azure>`, and `GCP <https://docs.aviatrix.com/HowTos/general_glossary.html#gcp-google-cloud-platform>` in the market.
+Oracle is behind `AWS <https://docs.aviatrix.com/HowTos/general_glossary.html#aws-amazon-web-services>`_, `Azure <https://docs.aviatrix.com/HowTos/general_glossary.html#azure>`_, and `GCP <https://docs.aviatrix.com/HowTos/general_glossary.html#gcp-google-cloud-platform>`_ in the market.

 OOB (Out of Band)
 ^^^^^^^^^^^^^^^^^^^^^

 Activity outside a defined telecommunications frequency band, or, metaphorically, outside some other kind of activity.
-OOB provides a secure dedicated alternate access method into an IT network infrastructure to administer connected devices and IT assets without using the corporate `LAN <https://docs.aviatrix.com/HowTos/general_glossary.html#lan-local-area-network>`.
-See `In-Band Management <https://docs.aviatrix.com/HowTos/general_glossary.html#in-band-management>`.
+OOB provides a secure dedicated alternate access method into an IT network infrastructure to administer connected devices and IT assets without using the corporate `LAN <https://docs.aviatrix.com/HowTos/general_glossary.html#lan-local-area-network>`_.
+See `In-Band Management <https://docs.aviatrix.com/HowTos/general_glossary.html#in-band-management>`_.

 PaaS (Platform as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the options for cloud computing services.
 With PaaS, the company owns the applications and data but pays for the use of servers from a cloud services provider.
-See `IaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#iaas-infrastructure-as-a-service>` and `SaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#saas-software-as-a-service>`.
+See `IaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#iaas-infrastructure-as-a-service>`_ and `SaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#saas-software-as-a-service>`_.

 PBR (Policy-Based Routing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^